sigurdsvela/boot/README.md

 ```

 Now, well also create an alternative index.php file, that will be included if the --audoloaded flag is present,
-and will overwrite the one in out static folder.
+and will overwrite the one in our static folder.

 ```shell
 $ cd ~/boot-templates/php